davjfish/helper_files/mysql.md

 # set the following:
 server-id               = 2  # 2 is arbitray, just needs to be unique amongs all replica servers log_bin                       = /var/log/mysql/mysql-bin.log
-binlog_do_db            = dmapps_replica # your specific db name here, repeat line for each db needing replication relay-log               = /var/log/mysql/mysql-relay-bin.log
+binlog_do_db            = mydb_leader # your specific db name here, repeat line for each db needing replication relay-log               = /var/log/mysql/mysql-relay-bin.log
 # then: sudo systemctl restart mysql
 ```